... the fun part of Medical Device Process Validation!

 A tip related to sample size and Operational Qualification is that you can use reduced reliability levels (confidence level remains at least 95%) for OQ runs.

-These lower requirements for OQ are because these tests are performed under worst-case conditions, which makes them a stress test [1].
+These lower requirements for OQ are because these tests are performed under worst-case conditions, which makes them a stress tests [1].

 What Do We Mean by "Worst-Case"?